Std1o/Lilith-AppStatesManager/README.md

 What about (MVI + MVVM) architectural pattern?
 It will be hard.
 1. Ok, UI state smoothly transforms into ContentState (will talk about this later).
-2. And events (aka Intent) you can keep
+2. And events (aka Intent) you can keep.
-3. But UI Actions will have to be removed
+3. But UI Actions will have to be removed.

 ## Architecture by using library
 Recommendation:
-1. Take a quick look at what the architecture will turn out to be in the end
+1. Take a quick look at what the architecture will turn out to be in the end.
-2. See what you need to do for this
+2. See what you need to do for this.
-3. Go back to the diagram and take a closer look at what happened as a result
+3. Go back to the diagram and take a closer look at what will be happened as a result.

 As a result of using the library, you will get something like this architecture.
 It may be hard to understand, but it's simple to use.
 You practically don't have to do anything to get such an architecture.